Buonarotti Club

-The Buonarotti Club was a bohemian artists’ society named after Michaelangelo that was active in Melbourne, Australia between 1883 and 1887 and was associated with Heidelberg School of painters of the period.
+The Buonarotti Club was a bohemian artists' society in Melbourne, Australia between 1883 and 1887, associated with Heidelberg School of painters.

 Foundation

+The Buonarotti Club was established in May 1883 by Cyrus Mason (c.
+1829 – 18 August 1915) and his colleague Edward Gilks, senior engravers.
+Professional painters joining them in the inaugural meeting in May 1883 included Fred M. Williams, Tom Humphrey, (later Sir) John Longstaff and Alexander Colquhoun, and also younger artists, the art teachers, John L. Himen, Theodore Dewey and Izett Watson.

-The Buonarotti Club was established in May 1883 at the Prince's Bridge Hotel (Young and Jackson's), on the corner of Swanston and Flinders Streets, in Melbourne by Cyrus Mason, secretary of the charitable Victorian Art Unions 1872–75, engraver, draughtsman and artist who was publishing, views and maps in coloured lithographs from mid-century, The Club flourished for the next four years before disbanding in September 1887.
+Mason was secretary of the charitable Victorian Art Unions 1872–75, engraver, draughtsman and artist who was publishing views and maps in coloured lithographs from mid-century.
 Through his membership of Melbourne's Yorick Club, Mason was active in colonial literary, artistic and bohemian circles, and in the 1860s, was an illustrator for his friend Marcus Clarke, editor of the Colonial Monthly.
-He proposed the name 'Buonarotti' in honour of Italian sculptor, painter, draughtsman and architect Michelangelo di Lodovico Buonarroti Simoni (1475-1564), in accord with a widespread revival of interest in Michelangelo then in Europe and Britain, though using a slightly different spelling of the surname than is currently accepted.
-The Renaissance hero also excelled in a number of artistic media and was thus an appropriate figurehead for a club with multidisciplinary membership, with one, Brian Gilks, regarding him as their ‘patron saint.’
+He proposed the name 'Buonarotti' in honour of Italian sculptor, painter, draughtsman and architect Michelangelo di Lodovico Buonarroti Simoni (1475–1564), in accord with a widespread revival of interest in Michelangelo then in Europe and Britain, the spelling "Buonarotti" being then generally accepted.
+The Renaissance hero excelled in a number of artistic media and was thus an appropriate figurehead for a club with multidisciplinary membership, with one, Brian Gilks, regarding him as their 'patron saint'.

-That the club's inaugural meeting was at Young and Jackson Hotel linked it to Melbourne art patronage through one of its owners, the art collector Henry Figsby Young (1845-1925) who decorated the hotel with nineteenth-century European and Australian paintings and displayed a selection of 'South Sea island weaponry' on the walls, making it an exciting and simulating venue for aspiring bohemian artists and associates.
+They met at the Prince's Bridge Hotel, now known as Young and Jackson's, on the corner of Swanston and Flinders streets.
+One of its owners was the art collector Henry Figsby Young (1845–1925), who decorated the hotel with nineteenth-century European and Australian paintings and displayed a selection of 'South Sea island weaponry' on the walls, making it an exciting and stimulating venue for aspiring bohemian artists and associates.

 After the club's early meetings at Young and Jackson's, the group continued at the Earl of Zetland also in Swanston Street, Sheehan's New Treasury Club Hotel on Spring Street, the Duke of Rothsay in Elizabeth Street and the newly established Melbourne Coffee Palace, Bourke Street.

-Founders Mason and his colleague Edward Gilks (c.1882-c.1900), were senior engravers and the professional painters joining them in the inaugural meeting in May 1883, included Fred M. Williams, Tom Humphrey, John Longstaff and Alexander Colquhoun, and also younger artists, the art teachers, John L. Himen, Theodore Dewey and Izett Watson.